The Faintest Ink

 Mad Men creator Matthew Weiner has spent the past eight years jotting down countless notes—on the backs of envelopes, hotel stationery, and anything else in reach when an idea strikes him—that have since been incorporated into his award-winning TV series.
 Reproduced here for the first time over 28 pages (along with a removable insert), they represent successful attempts to capture, in Weiner’s words, “the fleeting thought that turns out to be inspiration.”

-Matthew Weiner is a writer, director, producer, and the creator of the critically acclaimed AMC television drama series Mad Men.
-He also worked as a writer and producer for the HBO series The Sopranos during its fifth and sixth seasons, and previously served as a writer for several other TV shows, including The Naked Truth, Becker, and Andy Richter Controls the Universe.
+Matthew Weiner is a writer, director, producer, and creator of the critically acclaimed AMC television drama series Mad Men.
+He also worked as a writer and producer for the HBO series The Sopranos during its fifth and sixth seasons and served as a writer for several other TV shows, including The Naked Truth, Becker, and Andy Richter Controls the Universe.
 Weiner has received nine Primetime Emmy Awards for his work on Mad Men and The Sopranos; Mad Men has also received three consecutive Golden Globe Awards for Best Television Drama Series; three Producers Guild Awards; a Peabody Award; six Writers Guild Awards; two BAFTA Awards; the 2008 Royal Television Society Award for International Program; and five Television Critics Association Awards, including Program of the Year.
 In 2011, Weiner was named one of Time magazine’s “100 Most Influential People in the World.”
-A graduate of Wesleyan University, Weiner earned his M.F.A. from the University of Southern California’s School of Cinema and Television, where he returned to teach an undergraduate screenwriting class on feature rewriting during the fall 2004 semester.
-He currently resides in Los Angeles with his wife, architect Linda Brettler, and their children.
+A graduate of Wesleyan University, Weiner earned his M.F.A. from the University of Southern California’s School of Cinema and Television, where he returned to teach an undergraduate screenwriting class on feature rewriting during the fall of 2004.
 Weiner’s first feature film, You Are Here, premiered at the 2013 Toronto International Film Festival.
+Weiner’s first novel, Heather, the Totality, was published in 2017.